How important is quality education for children and adults in making informed choices on our environmental impact?

 This event is brought to you in partnership with The Children and Young People's Commissioner Scotland.
 It is chaired by Bruce Adamson, The Children and Young People's Commissioner Scotland.

-This panel will have BSL interpretation
+This panel has BSL interpretation

 Emily Farquhar, Climate 2050